Klortho/markdown-mayhem/README.md

 This test file was forked from [this mrkd gist](https://gist.github.com/mrkd/a7f5087b562a0dafe94d), and it illustrates some of the differences between the Markdown syntaxes.

-The first problem to note is the difference in line breaks.
-This paragraph is written with newlines.
-GitHub does not insert a line break in the rendered output, but BitBucket does.

 ## Day 2: Closure exercises